 For the off-site test, you will be testing either an ad or a sales email.

 The Highest bounce rate pages:

-Bounce rate is the percentage of visitors to a particular website who navigate away from the site after viewing only one page.
+The bounce rate is the percentage of visitors to a particular website who navigate away from the site after viewing only one page.

 The pages with the highest bounce rate should be analyzed.
 These pages signify that the visitors are not finding what they are looking for.
-They are not able to take an action they want.
+They are not able to take any action they want.

 The Abandonment points in your funnel:

 The Abandonment points on your site are the point where you lose the most traffic.
 These points are the reason for your lower conversion rate.

 Take a look at user pathing reports in your analytics.
 Analyze the point that goes backward from your final conversion goal.
 Understand the steps that many users took before reaching that page.
 This will give you the reason why they ended up.